 This one is just perfect because you can just throw out the bread slices when done!

 Home Cleaning Tips #3: Use chalk for stubborn grease stains on clothes

 Don’t ask me why it works but it does.
 Just rub the chalk over the grease stain and let stand a few minutes before throwing it in the wash.

-Simply use 8 parts water and 1 part vinegar and use solution to fill ice cube tray.
+Simply use 8 parts water and 1 part vinegar and use the solution to fill the ice cube tray.
 Chop lemon into small pieces and drop a piece in each ice cube slot then freeze.
-Once frozen, drop ice cubes into garbage disposal and let it run until all ice has been grounded up.
-Run your faucet afterwards to clean up any small pieces of debris.
+Once frozen, drop ice cubes into the garbage disposal and let it run until all ice has been grounded up.
+Run your faucet afterward to clean up any small pieces of debris.
 View more home cleaning tips and detailed instructions for this garbage disposal cleaning trick.

-6) Use foil to scrub glassware or steel pans (don’t use on non-stick pans!)
+6) Use foil to scrub glassware or steel pans (don’t use it on non-stick pans!)

 7) Use vinegar and baking soda to clean your dishwasher and remove odors.

 Simply place 1 cup of vinegar on the top rack and run one cycle using hot water to make your dishwasher spotless.
 When finished, sprinkle a cup of baking soda throughout and run again for one cycle using hot water to remove odors.

 8) Clean your oven with simple ammonia.